Maleevskoye, Maleyev, Maleeva, Maleevsky, Maleev

 Production from 2001 onwards has been of the order of 2.25 Mtpa, with an average ore grade of 5.96% Zn, 1.79% Cu, 1.13% Pb, 0.56 g/t Au, 69.94 g/t Ag, (Kazzinc website, 2011).

-Veinlet-disseminated mineralisation that defines the Bobrovskaya and Platovskaya zones occur within the Platovsky level, 100 to 150 m below the Maleevskoye level in the hinge zone of the Maleevsko-Putintsevska anticline.
+Veinlet-disseminated mineralisation that defines the Bobrovskaya and Platovskaya zones, occurs within the Platovsky level, 100 to 150 m below the Maleevskoye level in the hinge zone of the Maleevsko-Putintsevska anticline.
 This style of mineralisation characteristically has poor continuity and erratic metal grades.

-Veinlet-disseminated mineralisation of the Octyabrskiy level is hosted by mottled slates at and below the interface of the Revniushinskaya and Maslovskaya Formations, while another level of veinlet-disseminated mineralisation has been encountered in the middle of the Revniushinskaya Formation, 50 to 150 m below the Octyabrskiy level, occurring in quartz rhyolites and andesite-dacite porphyries, and is also characterised by erratic grades and poor continuity.
+Veinlet-disseminated mineralisation of the Octyabrskiy zone and level is hosted by mottled slates at and below the interface of the Revniushinskaya and Maslovskaya Formations.
+A further level of veinlet-disseminated mineralisation has been encountered in the middle of the Revniushinskaya Formation, 50 to 150 m below the Octyabrskiy level, occurring in quartz rhyolites and andesite-dacite porphyries, and is also characterised by erratic grades and poor continuity.

 Massive sulphides in the Rodnikovaya zone, which are represented by pyritic-polymetallic, copper-zinc and barite-bearing varieties, are best developed in Orebody 6, accounting for >70% of the ore zone, while disseminated ore occurs mostly in the footwall and on the flanks.
-The footwall contact is transitional, with the pyritic zone passing into microquartzites with relics of bedding and disseminated syngenetic pyrite (0.001 to 0.05 mm) that forms bands and small lenses.
-These rocks are cut by steep feeder channels marked by brecciation with quartz-sericite-chlorite alteration and cubic pyrite (0.04 to 0.1mm).
-In contrast, the hangingwall contact with rhyolites, siltstones and porphyritic andesites is sharp with no, or
+The footwall contact is transitional, with the pyritic zone passing into microquartzites with relict bedding and disseminated syngenetic pyrite (0.001 to 0.05 mm) that forms bands and small lenses.
+These rocks are cut by steep feeder channels marked by brecciation with quartz-sericite-chlorite alteration and cubic pyrite (0.04 to 0.1 mm).
+In contrast, the hanging wall contact with rhyolites, siltstones and porphyritic andesites is sharp with no, or very weak alteration.

 The Bobrovskaya zone is situated southwest of the Rodnikovaya Zone at a depth of 1.0 to 1.5 km below the surface and comprises at least three lenticular bodies over a strike length of 1.75 km.